 Add Some Plugins

-Yoast SEO – The dream plugin to optimise your blog to get more organic traffic.
+Yoast SEO – The dream plugin to optimize your blog to get more organic traffic.

 Akismet – The spam comment eradicator, never have to deal with spam comments again with this plugin.